ondat/documentation/docs/operations/tap.md

     ...
     ```

-    > 💡  As demonstrated in the output above, notice how the primary volume and each replica volume are deployed on different nodes belonging to different failure domains.
+    > 💡As demonstrated in the output above, notice how the primary volume and
+    > each replica volume are deployed on different nodes belonging to
+    > different failure domains.

-### Example - Enable Topology-Aware Placement Through a `StorageClass` Definition
+### Example - Enable Topology-Aware Placement Through a `StorageClass`
+Definition

-The following guidance will demonstrate how to use Ondat Topology-Aware Placement through a `StorageClass` definition.
+The following guidance will demonstrate how to use Ondat Topology-Aware
+Placement through a `StorageClass` definition.

-- The instructions will enable Topology-Aware Placement through a custom StorageClass, use the node label >> `topology.kubernetes.io/zone` and set the default volume replica count >> `storageos.com/replicas` to `2`.
+- The instructions will enable Topology-Aware Placement through a custom
+  StorageClass, use the node label >> `topology.kubernetes.io/zone` and set the
+  default volume replica count >> `storageos.com/replicas` to `2`.

-    > 💡 Labels can be applied to a PVC directly, or indirectly by adding them as parameters on a StorageClass.
+    > 💡 Labels can be applied to a PVC directly, or indirectly by adding them
+    > as parameters on a StorageClass.

-1. Check and confirm that the worker nodes in your cluster have the `topology.kubernetes.io/zone` already applied to them first.
+1. Check and confirm that the worker nodes in your cluster have the
+`topology.kubernetes.io/zone` already applied to them first.

-    > 💡 Major Cloud Provider Kubernetes distributions such as GKE, EKS and AKS have `topology.kubernetes.io/zone` applied to worker nodes that are deployed in different availability zones.
+    > 💡 Major Cloud Provider Kubernetes distributions such as GKE, EKS and AKS
+    > have `topology.kubernetes.io/zone` applied to worker nodes that are
+    > deployed in different availability zones.

     ```bash
     # Check for the "topology.kubernetes.io/zone" first.